Amreshkumar785/Basic-Arithmatic-operation-of-c/README.md

 # Basic-Arithmatic-operation-of-c

-cpy the code in the editor and save it.
+copy the code in the editor and save it.

 Run the program